 Most of the time information handled by organizations has been collected and processed by computers and transmitted across networks to other computers.
-How can we protect this information from unauthorized access when it is being transmitted?
+How can we protect this information from unauthorized access?
 Encryption provides confidentiality by protecting sensitive information from being read by intruders.
 In this paper, we present two patterns: a Symmetric Encryption pattern that describes a basic type of algorithms and XML Encryption that describes how to apply symmetric and asymmetric encryption to XML messages.